With so many places to visit in Andalucia, it’s no wonder it’s my favourite region in Spain!

 This is one of the biggest national parks in Spain and a beautiful place that you will enjoy if you love the outdoors.
 A good place to stay is Quentar, which is not too far from Granada, but still right in the park.

-You can go hiking in the hills, jump into dams and cycle through the hills too!
+You can go hiking in the mountain ranges and hills, jump into dams and cycle in the mountains too!
 If that’s not enough you can always visit the highest mountain in mainland Spain, Mulhacén.
-This is not an easy hike by the way, and which will take all day so be prepared!
+This is not an easy hike, by the way, and will take all day so be prepared!

 Exploring the Sierra Nevada is a brilliant way to spend your time in Andalucia, and it shows that the region is full of great things to do and offers something for every type of traveller!